drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 ```
 ...in order to render the citation style you see below (as well as the use of numbered brackets above for the citation markers).

 Did you notice the 'magic' of what we just did with the citation format?
-The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about one paper that appears in multiple posts) -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."
+The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about a paper  cited in multiple posts), -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."

 Happy blogging!